agrofate/agrofate/README.md

 Thinking about these problems, we’ve created a set of innovative solutions for these family farmers.
 With our mobile app the producer will be able to view the:

 1. Detailed weather forecasting, recommendations for better decision-making;
-2. Plan your crops in a personalized way.
+2. Planning your crops in a personalized way;
 3. In addition, through our sensory equipment, we inform important data on acidity, moisture and soil nutrients.

 As a differential, in relation to competitors, we align recommendations regarding climate and soil, based on real data.